code11/engine/docs/docs/quick-start-tutorial/updating-state-from-components.md

 +       </label>
 ```

-We have:
+Above snippet:
 1. Changed `Update` from `Update.todosById[Prop.id].status` to
    `Update.todosById[Prop.id]`.
-Now that we want to update more than just status
+Since we want to update more than just status of
-   of a Todo, it's better to minimize our component's API surface and get an
+   a Todo, it's better to minimize our component's API surface and get an
    [Update](/docs/api/update) for the whole Todo item
-2. As a result of #1, we update how we used to change status of our todo
+2. Updates the method of changing status of the todo is updated as a consequence of #1
-3. We added an event-listener to change the mode of Todo when user double-clicks
+3. Adds an event-listener to change the mode of Todo when user double-clicks
    the todo title

 Update `src/Todo/Edit.tsx` so Todo can switch back to `viewing` mode: